matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### Which classes can you use for-each with?

-- Classes which implement the `Iterable<T>` interface can be used in for-each statement in code.
+- Classes which implement the `Iterable<T>` interface can be used in for-each statement in code
 - The Collection is `Iterable<T>` and provides a way to get an `Iterator<T>`
-- External Iterators have the advantages that because the iterator sits outside the collection, it's define different iterators for collection.
+- External Iterators have the advantages that because the iterator sits outside the collection, it's define different iterators for collection

 ### Iterator<T> vs Iterable<E>